crohr/crohr.github.com/about/index.md

 ## Publications

-I had a brief but fulfilling research experience during 6 months.
+I had a brief but fulfilling research experience during the last 6 months of my education.
 Below are the two articles I (co)-authored:

 * **Cyril Rohr** and Dian Tjondronegoro.
 2008. [*Aggregated cross-media news visualization and